figield/tennis-score-logic/README.md

 ## Prerequisites and Solutions

-- [x] Code: Java 8, Gradle
+- [x] Code: Java 8, Gradle.
-- [x] Application might be divided into sub apps (here domain model is presented only)
+- [x] Application is divided into sub apps (here domain model is presented only).
-- [x] Functional tests: Spock, Groovy
+- [x] Functional tests: Spock, Groovy.
-- [x] Application architecture - simple structural due to complex logic and short time to implement
+- [x] Application architecture - simple due to complex logic and short time to implement, written according to TDD and DDD approach.
-- [x] Every modification is giving new object (kind of immutable) - this allows you to keep the history of the roundPoints Each object might be forwarded to storage.
+- [x] Every event (point) is giving new object - this allows to keep the track of the score history, is thread safe and could be a base for event sourcing architecture.

 ## The pure functional approach